CameronLonsdale/lantern/README.md

 ## Usage

+As a library, lanterns functionality can be used in REPL or pre-written scripts.
-lanterns's usage is for it's modules to be imported into custom scripts written by the user.
-The modules aim to be generalised cryptoanalysis functions which the user can extend / modify / combine with other changes to solve particular problems.
+The library aims to be highly modular and generalised, providing the user with the ability to extend / modify / combine functions with others to solve particular problems.

 [Example programs](examples)